anttiluode/BornRuleFromMicNoise/README.md

 # Polyrhythmic Membrane: Microphone Noise Analyzer

+(Edit: Added qubit gem that explores it without mic)

 This application is an experimental tool designed to explore the "Polyrhythmic Membrane Theory," which proposes that quantum mechanical statistics (specifically the Born rule) can emerge from a classical substrate exhibiting specific noise characteristics.

 The program analyzes live audio input from a microphone to: